J-Liu/riscv-llvm-toolchain/README.md

 On Ubuntu, executing the following command should suffice:

-`sudo apt-get install automake curl wget python3 libmpc-dev gawk build-essential bison flex texinfo gperf pkg-config libtool patchutils bc zlib1g-dev libexpat-dev`
+`sudo apt-get install automake curl wget python3 libmpc-dev gawk build-essential bison flex texinfo gperf pkg-config libtool patchutils bc zlib1g-dev libexpat-dev ninja-build`

 For we have `python3`, we can get a virtual environment, so we can install `virtualenv` by